dialex/start-testing/docs/concepts/purpose.md

 - using tools and manual interaction to question and evaluate the behaviours and states of the product
 - exploring products deeply, imaginatively, and suspiciously, to help find problems that threaten value

 #### ✅ Investigation

-**Testing uncovers unknowns and provides details.** Team up with developers and product owners to find misunderstandings or scenarios that the team forgot to consider.
-While debugging, gather examples or patterns that lead to errors.
-Do your due diligence to become a reliable and knowledgeable source of information for the rest of the team.
+**Testing uncovers unknowns and provides details.**

 - Noticing what everyone looks but no one sees.
 - Looking for what is inconsistent or counterintuitive.
+- Studying the product to understand how it behaves and why.
+- Finding problems before they happen or become critical.
-- Gathering details, examples and patterns before reporting a bug.
+- Gathering examples or patterns before reporting a bug.
-- Providing information that reveals problems before they happen.
 - Speaking with different stakeholders to detect misunderstandings.
 - Using questions to validate assumptions and prompt new scenarios.
 - Forecasting unanticipated consequences of the team's decisions.
+- Providing information that improves those decisions.

 -----